The 7+ Best Women’s Tennis Racquets

 As I mentioned, when you spot a professional tennis player using a specific racquet, they’re likely using a modified version customized to meet their needs or an older model of that same racquet with new paint.

-Although players don’t change racquets often, they will periodically, which usually revolves around sponsorships.
-As a result, this list will likely change over the coming year, so I’ll update it occasionally.
+Although players don’t change racquets often, they do so periodically, usually involving sponsorship deals.
+As a result, this list will likely change, so I’ll update it occasionally.
+Of course, if you see anything outdated, let me know in the comments.

 For a more comprehensive list, check out my WTA gear guide.